ThomasHezard/RealTimeAudioProcessing/S2-C_OfflineAudioProcessor/README.md

 # Offline Audio Processor

-This project is the step 2 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing).
+This project is the C-language version of step 2 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing).
 Please refer to the README of main project for more information.

 ---